Nickk888SAMP/TextDraw-Editor/README.md

 # TextDrawEditor
-NTD is a TextDraw editor, i got inspired by iPLEOMAX's TextDraw editor he made a few years ago, my goal was to make a Plugin free, easy to use, straight forward TextDraw editor, the script contains a lot of cool features, more then the original editor by iPLEOMAX!
+NTD is a TextDraw editor, inspired by iPLEOMAX's TextDraw editor he made a few years ago, the goal was to make a Plugin free, easy to use, straight forward TextDraw editor, the script contains a lot of cool features, more then the original editor by iPLEOMAX!

 - Clickable interface.
 - No Plugins needed!